15 Personality Traits That Become More Important the Older You Get

 Getty Images

-The ability to be fully present and engaged in each moment becomes more valuable as time seems to speed up.
-Mindfulness helps reduce stress, improves focus, and allows you to fully appreciate experiences.
+The ability to be fully present and engaged in each moment becomes more valuable as time seems to speed up the older you get.
+Mindfulness helps reduce your stress, improves your focus, and allows you to fully appreciate experiences instead of just rushing through them.
+It helps you notice the sun on your face or a good cup of tea, which are the things that actually make a life feel full.

 15. Kindness becomes your legacy.